Here is a helpful list of the very best things to do in Italy with kids.

-I have to say that the contact with animals was one of my most favourite things about living in Italy.
+I have to say that contact with animals was one of my favourite things about living in Italy.
 I still recall fondly the memory of walking with alpacas in the mountains above Lake Garda, the beekeeping workshop we attended on the Asiago Plateau, and just the many small independent farms where we could pet the goats, the donkeys, and the cows while our child could learn how to win their trust and take care of them.

 - Hiking with llamas and alpacas – Point 14 – 15 Amazing Places to Visit in Trentino, Italy